Ulawun: Recent activity

 Volcanoes in Papua New Guinea are some of the world's most prolific sources of sulphur dioxide.
 Recent studies have shown that Ulawun alone releases about 7 kg/s of SO2, which is about 2% of the global total of SO2 emissions into the atmosphere.
+Its activity is related to subduction of the Solomon Sea Plate under the South Bismarck Plate in the New Britain subduction zone.